At first glance,

 is to be paid, this aspect of

 divorce can become extremely dense and difficult to navigate.
-Fortunately, our
+Fortunately,

-What are the Different Types of Alimony?
+What Are the Different Types of Alimony?

 Florida allows for five different types of alimony: